mrocklin/thesis/cas-code-generation.md

 Algorithmic scalar differentiation is a simple transformation.
 The system must know how to transform all of the elementary functions (`exp, log, sin, cos, polynomials, etc...`) as well as the chain rule; nothing else is required.
 Theorems behind automatic differentiation state that the cost of a derivative will be at most five times the cost of the original.
 In this case we're guaranteed to have at most `17*5 == 85` operations in the derivative computation; this bound holds in our case because `48 < 85`.

 However, derivatives are often far simpler than this upper bound.
 We see that after simplification the operation count of the derivative is `18`, only one more than the original.
-This situation is common in practice.
+This situation is common in practice but is rarely leverage fully.

 #### Experiment